 - Dust your tv.
 Not just the screen, but the edges.

 - Take the pillows and cushions off of your couch.
 Use the hose on your vacuum to clean the crumbs that have fallen into the couch.
 Enjoy whatever food/pens/change you find in there.
+If your carpet needs cleaning, check out this comparison of the best carpet cleaning services in Auckland.

 - After replacing the cushions, use the hose on your vacuum on the cushions and frame of your couch.